OCB7D2D/OcbCore/README.md

 so expect that it might have bugs in some edge-cases.
 It should properly detect circular dependencies though.

+### Reasoning to interfere with load order

+Today, you often will see issues because users are not really sure which mods need which dependency (see SMX as an example).
+By enforcing this at the core mod level, any other mod can say "I need ModFoo" or even "I never want ModBar".
+In case "ModFoo" is missing, the error message will properly say that "ModXY requires ModFoo, which is not installed".
+Further we could add also a "not" check to say "ModXY doesn't like ModBar to be present".

 ## Conditional Harmony Patching

 Sometimes some mods contain multiple functionalities that should